-The O&M Plan (AEI, 2019b) provides procedures for monitoring the operation of the TTU, including vents, probes, and EWs.
+The O&M Plan (Ahtna, 2023b) provides procedures for monitoring the operation of the TTU, including vents, probes, and EWs.
 Section 5.0 of the O&M Plan describes the perimeter monitoring system that is used to test the operational influent and effluent LFG.

 Passive vents were installed at 19 locations to minimize the potential for gas buildup beneath the geomembrane (Figure 2).
-Five vents (VD-2, VD-3, VF-3, VF-4, and VF-5) were converted to Eps to provide supplemental methane to the TTU.
+Five vents (VD-2, VD-3, VF-3, VF-4, and VF-5) were converted to EPs to provide supplemental methane to the TTU.
 All other vents, with the exception of VE-7 and VE-8, were capped in 2001 to mitigate a potential fire hazard.
-VE-7 and VE-8 were placed in the vertical expansion portion of Area E and are left open because this is a sealed area of the landfill.
+VE-7 and VE-8 were placed in the vertical expansion portion of Area E and were initially left open because this is a sealed area of the landfill.
+These vents were subsequently capped in 2017.
 The 14 passive vents are not monitored for compliance but are monitored quarterly for methane using a portable LFG analyzer.
 The vents that were converted to Eps are monitored during TTU operations.

 To monitor LFG migration, 46 monitoring, 21 compliance, and two (2) utility trench probes are located around Areas B through F. Twenty-one compliance probes were installed at a spacing of approximately 1,000 feet around the property boundary as required by 27CCR.
 The monitoring probes are used to measure Methane, O2, CO2, and balance gas (collectively termed LFG) at additional points around the OU2 Landfills at depths ranging from 12 to 32 feet bgs.
-A LANDTEC GEMTM5000 instrument is used to measure these parameters.
+A LANDTEC GEM[TM]5000 instrument is used to measure these parameters.
 The utility trench probes are 4 feet deep.
 Samples collected from the 21 compliance probes are sent to an off-site laboratory annually for VOC analysis by EPA Method TO-15.